MowLiao/iOS-neveroddoreven/README.md

 * Google Maps API
 * Core Graphics and Core Animations using UIBezierPaths (included in standard libraries)

 This app is also optimised for iPhone 7, though should be compatible with other screen resolutions.

+**Important!** This app needs to be run in debug mode, where the "City Run" mode is selected to spoof the location.
+We have placed "points of interest" along the city run route that demonstrate the functionality of the app.
+When demonstrating on a real device, these points of interest need to be changed programmatically to reflect the real location.

 © 2018 Melissa Liau, Martin Tsenov and Panagiotis Penloglou